sveltinio/sveltin/README.md

 ## :information_source: SvelteKit versions

-> Latest tested SvelteKit version is [1.5.0](https://github.com/sveltejs/kit/releases/tag/%40sveltejs%2Fkit%401.5.0).
-SvelteKit reached v1.x.x so no breakings are expected until a new major release.
+> Latest tested SvelteKit version is [1.t.0](https://github.com/sveltejs/kit/releases/tag/%40sveltejs%2Fkit%401.5.0).
+SvelteKit reached v1.x.x then no more breakings are expected until a new major release.
 Although we decided to stay sticked to the tested version, you should be able to upgrade SvelteKit to the upcoming minor versions without disruptions

 ## :mega: Overview